DanielDaCosta/epns-grants/proposal-template.md

 soapbox.cellist-0o@icloud.com

 3. **About You** \
+I'm a Double degree engineer with a Minor in Mathematics, currently remotely working as Data Scientist.
 I have been working as a data scientist for almost 3 years at an AI start-up, building data analysis reports and storytelling for our clients and building predictive models for our products, using Pandas, SQL, Scikit-Learn Keras, and other tools.
 I have also worked on building data pipelines to preprocess and monitor large amounts of data for our deployed models (PySpark, ETL, Grafana).

 - Twitter: Danield21054481
-- Discord: snowstorm#9786
+- Discord: DanieldaCosta#9786

 4. **Project TL:DR** \